Leeds Older People's Forum, Chief Executive

-Hannah brings a wealth of experience having worked in the private, public and not-for-profit sectors, including 4 years travelling the world talking about wallpaper, working with FTSE100 companies in London on their CSR programmes and 8 years at a regional government level.
+Hannah brings a wealth of experience having worked in the private, public and not-for-profit sectors, including four years travelling the world talking about wallpaper, working with FTSE100 companies in London on their CSR programmes and eight years at a regional government level.
 Prior to working at Volition, Hannah worked at Touchstone in Leeds managing a wellbeing programme for people with long term conditions and a one-to-one service working with people with enduring mental health needs.

 Hannah is passionate about all things mental health and in Leeds being a city that creates good mental health and good lives for all.

 Hannah is an enthusiastic karaoke singer which is somewhat helping with her Forum Central public speaking engagements.